 This method is incredibly dangerous and won't work well for anyone without a lot of luck.
 Basically, you grab onto the affected tooth with a pair of (ideally sanitized) pliers and try to yank it out.
 If, in theory, you were to try this approach (which you should never do) make sure you have some gauze wrapped around the plier tips to lessen the risk of the tooth breaking.

 This method can also damage surrounding teeth very easily and lead to a world of pain and other more dangerous issues if not done properly.
 Plus, unless you are trying to pull a loose tooth out, you may be surprised at how much force is needed.
 If you are planning to have your tooth pulled by this method then go to a dentist instead.

 How to pull a broken tooth at home

 The simplest answer to this is DON'T. If it is broken then your oral health is already at risk and you should visit a dentist.
-If the tooth has just broken and is causing you pain, you may be able to get an emergency appointment.
+If the tooth has just cracked or broken and is causing you pain, you may be able to get an emergency appointment.